What Is Litigation? Here’s How to Come to a Legal Agreement

 If you and another party with to come to some sort of a legal agreement or settlement, then you know that you’ll likely need to file a lawsuit at some point in your proceedings.

-But what about everything that happens before and after that?
+But what about everything that happens before and after that? and what is litigation?

 While many people think that litigation and a lawsuit are synonymous, the proper way to define litigation is any kind of legal action that occurs before, during, and after the lawsuit itself.